Demand Driven Material Requirements Planning (DDMRP) overview

 DDMRP has five sequential components (steps).
 The first three components essentially define the initial and evolving configuration of a demand-driven material requirements planning model.
 The last two components define the day-to-day operation of the methodology.

 - Strategic inventory positioning – Identify decoupling points in the supply chain network.
-Decoupling points are specific points of your supply chain where you put an inventory buffer that you will monitor and replenish.
+Decoupling points are specific points of your supply chain where you put an inventory buffer that you'll monitor and replenish.

 - Buffer profiles and levels – For each decoupling point, identify the buffer sizes (minimum quantity, maximum quantity, and reorder point) and the reorder quantity.